You face them every day, you are always reacting to them–positively or negatively.

 Which is exactly why you should still never let your circumstances define you.
 Because they will still defeat you.

-Ask every company that has to reinvent itself after a decade on top.
+Just ask any company that has to reinvent itself after a decade on top.
 Ask any happily married couple that hit cruise control only to discover they started drifting toward the ditch.

 When you stop working on it and let circumstances define you, those same circumstances will eventually defeat you.